 Beyond that, if you’re a hardcore rock climber with the proper equipment, you can have a lot of fun throughout the park on Joshua Tree’s hillsides and rock formations.

+Those are the three main attractions you should try to squeeze in during a quick visit to Joshua Tree.
 If you choose to turn your 24-hour visit into an overnight, grab a spot at one of the campgrounds.
 There are more rocks than trees here, and temperatures range from very hot in summer to quite cold in winter, so plan accordingly.

 The park has nine campgrounds, most of which fill on weekends.
 You’ll probably want to make a reservation, or come during the summer offseason (June-September.)
 Most are $15-20 a night.
 Some have flush toilets, while others have pit toilets.
 See the park’s full list of campgrounds.